jdevfullstack-tutorials/blinking-led-arduino/README.md

 a thousand tasks in just 1 second.
 For high-powered servers, it's more than that.
-For advanced programmers, this is very critical: it can be used for multi-tasking, that 1 second delay can be used by another mini-program.
+For advanced programmers, this is very critical: it can be used for multitasking, say, that 1 second delay can be used by to do other tasks within the main program.

 Now, talking about the initial code above, it will simply have blinking LEDs from right to left and the interval is 1 second.
+And since it is a repeat forever loop, it will simply continue doing the same thing until you stop it.

 You can modify the code to blink at the same time or another pattern with rhythm by changing the delay at different parts.
 As you can see,